FlockyChou/vtubing.info/resources/model/commissioning-a-model.md

 ---
-title: Commissions
+title: Commissioning a Model
 layout: default
-parent: Resources
+parent: Model
 nav_order: 1
 ---

-# Other Guides and Resources
+# Commissioning A Model
 {: .no_toc }

 ## Table of Contents